davedawkins/sutil-template-tailwind/README.md

 ### Referencing Tailwind in a Sutil App

-Use Sutil's `class'` property to specify the Tailwind classes:
+Use Sutil's `class'` property from Sutil.CoreElements to specify the Tailwind classes:

 ```fs
     Html.div [